 What You Need to Know

-You may sign the attached form for a Living Will (Directive to Physicians and Family or Surrogates) if you are at least 18 years old, of sound mind, and acting on your own free will.
-The Living Will helps you communicate your wishes about your medical care.
-The Living Will takes effect only when you are in the terminal phase of illness or injury.
-Parents may complete a Living Will for their child under 18 years of age.
+You may sign the living will form (Directive to Physicians and Family or Surrogates) if you are at least 18 years old, of sound mind and acting on your own free will.
+The directive instructs your doctor not to use life support to extend the natural process of dying.
+This directive will take effect only when you are in the terminal phase of an illness.
+Parents may complete a living will for children younger than 18 years of age.

-If you sign a Living Will, talk about the directive with your doctor and ask that a copy be made part of your medical record.
+If you sign a living will, talk about it with your doctor, and ask that a copy be made part of your medical record.

 Written or oral directives must be witnessed by two individuals.
 A notary is not necessary.
-The following persons may not be witnesses:
+The following persons may not act as witnesses:

 - The person you have designated as your agent